ngodat0103/yamp/auth-svc/README.md

 # auth-svc

-An authorization service responsible for user authentication, authorization, and account management.
+An authorization service responsible for user authentication, authorization, and user management.

 ## Table of Contents
 - [Technologies Used](#technologies-used)